Guidance for Industry and Other Stakeholders 1

-MCMs that may be considered for an EUA include unapproved products as well as approved products intended for unapproved uses.
-Examples of "unapproved uses of approved products" include:
+MCMs that may be considered for an EUA include unapproved products as well as approved products intended for unapproved uses.22 Examples of "unapproved uses of approved products" include:

 - Use of an approved antibiotic as prophylaxis based on exposure to, or treatment of, a disease caused by a bacterium (or class of bacteria) that is not included in the indications and usage section of the approved labeling for the antibiotic;

-- Substitution of a critical reagent of a cleared IVD with another reagent that has not been cleared for use with the device.
+- Substitution of a critical reagent of a cleared in vitro diagnostic (IVD) with another reagent that has not been cleared for use with the device.

-Early engagement by a submitting government agency or private entity with FDA about potential EUA products will facilitate more complete EUA requests and enhance FDA’s ability to review and ultimately grant the EUA as appropriate.
+Early engagement between an industry or government sponsor23 and FDA about potential EUA products will facilitate more complete EUA requests and enhance FDA’s ability to review and ultimately grant the EUA as appropriate.
 FDA also recognizes that circumstances can change rapidly, and planning for a potential emergency may unexpectedly transition to a response effort.
-Therefore, FDA strongly encourages an entity (typically a government agency) with a product that might be considered for an EUA, particularly one at an advanced stage of development, to contact the appropriate FDA Center before submitting a formal request for an EUA.
+Therefore, FDA strongly encourages the sponsor of a product that might be considered for an EUA, particularly one at an advanced stage of development, to contact the appropriate FDA Center before submitting a formal request for an EUA.
 For purposes of this guidance, these submissions and related interactions are referred to as “pre-EUA” activities.

 Pre-EUA activities may include discussions with FDA about a potential EUA product.
-Such discussions may occur prior to the submission of a formal request for consideration of an EUA or issuance by the HHS Secretary of a declaration of emergency or threat of emergency justifying the issuance of an EUA.
+Such discussions may occur prior to the submission of a formal request for consideration of an EUA or issuance by the HHS Secretary of an EUA declaration.
 They may also include discussions about the appropriate vehicle to use (e.g., IND or IDE, Master File, pre-EUA submission) for submitting data on the product prior to submission of a formal request for consideration of an EUA.

-Generally, FDA recommends that an entity submitting data as part of "pre-EUA” activities follow recommendations for submitting pre-IND, IND, and device pre-submissions to the relevant medical product Center.19 A "pre-EUA" submission is typically separate from other developmental submissions on file with FDA; its existence does not imply that any specific set of qualifications has been met but represents the initiation of a series of preliminary interactions to discuss potential suitability for EUA consideration.
-In addition, FDA requests that the submitting entity follow the recommendations for the content of the submission outlined in section III.D.2 of this guidance and for the format of the submission contained in section III.D.3 of this guidance.
+Generally, FDA recommends that a sponsor submitting data as part of "pre-EUA” activities follow recommendations for submitting pre-IND, IND, and device pre-submissions to the relevant medical product Center.24 A "pre-EUA" submission is typically separate from other developmental submissions on file with FDA; its existence does not imply that any specific set of qualifications has been met but represents the initiation of a series of preliminary interactions to discuss potential suitability for EUA consideration.
+In addition, FDA requests that the sponsor follow the recommendations for the content of the submission outlined in section III.D.2 of this guidance and for the format of the submission contained in section III.D.3 of this guidance.

 As with requests for issuance of EUAs, FDA prioritizes its pre-EUA activities based on a variety of factors.
 Many of these are discussed more fully in section III.D.4.a of this guidance.
-Examples of additional factors FDA may take into account in prioritizing pre-EUA activities may include: progress on product development targets or milestones; competing FDA obligations or exigent circumstances (e.g., user fee deadlines, other agency priorities); and whether there is a significant likelihood that the product would be retained in or added to government stockpiles if it was determined that the product may be authorized for use in an emergency.
-The extent of, and timelines for, review of such submissions will be determined on a case-by-case basis and will depend on the nature of the submission (e.g., whether an IND or IDE for the product already is on file) and the workload of the reviewing Center.
+Examples of additional factors FDA may take into account in prioritizing pre-EUA activities may include: progress on product development targets or milestones; competing FDA obligations or exigent circumstances (e.g., user fee deadlines, other agency priorities); and whether there is a significant likelihood that the product would be retained in or added to government stockpiles if the product is authorized for use in an emergency.
+The extent of, and timelines for, review of such submissions will be determined on a case-by-case basis and will depend on the nature of the submission (e.g., whether an IND or IDE for the product already is on file), the circumstances of the emergency, and the workload of the review staff.

-FDA can issue an EUA not only during an emergency to support a rapid public health response, but also in advance of an emergency based on the requisite declaration by the HHS Secretary, to support preparedness planning.
-The circumstances of a CBRN emergency may afford FDA or other stakeholders little time to consider the statutory criteria and appropriate conditions to ensure safe and effective use of an MCM after an event occurs.
+FDA can issue an EUA not only during an emergency to support a rapid public health response, but also for significant potential of an emergency (e.g., in advance of an emergency) based on the requisite EUA declaration by the HHS Secretary, to support preparedness planning.
+The circumstances of a CBRN emergency may afford FDA or other stakeholders little time to consider the statutory criteria and appropriate conditions to ensure safe and effective use of an MCM when an event occurs.
 For instance, some CBRN events may require dispensing of MCMs within just a few hours of identification or notification of an exposure.
 It may be necessary to use other MCMs, such as IVDs, to identify the presence of a CBRN agent in an individual.
-An EUA issued before an emergency could permit use of an MCM during an emergency without the need for further authorization by FDA, assuming no new information about the product or emergency requires amendment and reissuance of the EUA.
+An EUA issued before an emergency could permit use of an MCM during an emergency without the need for further authorization by FDA, assuming no new information about the product or emergency requires amendment and/or reissuance of the EUA.
 Section 564 thus reflects the fact that some scenarios may support issuance of an EUA before an emergency (including if the emergency is occurring in another country but not yet in the U.S.) to better enable federal, state, local, tribal, and territorial governments to plan for such use during an emergency.

 a.
 Summary of Recommended Information and/or Data